Admission Standards & English Proficiency

 Transfer students applying from another college or university where English is the universal language of instruction may be waived from the ELPA if they have completed at least 30 transferable semester credits OR have taken both English Composition I and English Composition II and earned at least a C-.

-You may be exempted from submitting TOEFL, IELTS or CAE results if you have any of these items:
+You may be exempted from submitting TOEFL, IELTS or CAE results if you:

-- Secondary school diploma from an institution where English is the language of instruction
+- Complete the final two years and graduate from a high school/secondary school where English is the language of instruction

 - ACT English subscore of 22 or higher

 - SAT Evidence-Based Reading and Writing (EBRW) of 600 or higher